edgedb/easy-edgedb/chapter17/index.md

 SELECT fight(fighters.0, fighters.1);
 ```

 That's not bad, but there is a way to make it clearer: we can give names to the items in the tuple instead of using `.0` and `.1`.
-It looks like a regular computable, using `:=`:
+It looks like a regular computed link or property, using `:=`:

 ```edgeql
 WITH fighters := (